Skip to content

 The footage received significant media attention and added fuel to the already growing interest in the Loch Ness Monster.
 It has been subjected to various interpretations over the years, with no absolute consensus.
 While some see it as compelling evidence of an unknown creature in Loch Ness, others are convinced that it is either a case of mistaken identity or deliberate hoaxing.

-Captured on 26 May 2007 by a 55-year-old lab technician named Gordon Holmes, the video features, as Holmes described it, “a jet-black object, about 14 metres long, moving quickly through the water.”
-When the video was broadcast by BBC Scotland, it quickly gained significant attention due to its clarity compared to previous footage of alleged Nessie sightings.
+The Holmes Video (2007), captured by a 55-year-old lab technician named Gordon Holmes, features what he described as “a jet-black object, about 14 metres long, moving quickly through the water.”
+When the video was broadcast by BBC Scotland, it quickly gained significant attention due to its clarity compared to previous footage.

 In 2014, an image of what appeared to be a creature in Loch Ness was captured by Apple Maps.
 The image shows a long, dark shape in the water that some people believe could be the Loch Ness Monster.
 However, others have suggested that it could be a boat or a log.